 Made possible thanks to a generous grant from the Max and Marian Farash Charitable Foundation.

 Accessing The Resource Place is easy.
-Stop by our private offices (located off the JCC Senior Lounge) Monday – Thursday 9-5pm; Friday 9-4pm.
-Or call for a free confidential meeting with Michele Ruda Leve, CSW.
+Stop by our private offices (located off the JCC Senior Lounge) Monday – Thursday 9-5pm; Friday 9-4pm or call for a free confidential meeting with Michele Ruda Leve, LMSW.

 Meet The Resource Place Professionals...